-The District adopted Resolution No. 2018-09-10 Regarding the Imposition of District Fees as recorded with the Arapahoe County Clerk and Recorder on March 26, 2019 (the "Fee Resolution").
+The District adopted Resolution No. 2018-09-10 Regarding the Imposition of District Fees as amended and restated by Resolution No. 2022-11-03 Amended and Restated Resolution Regarding the Imposition of Fees, adopted on November 14, 2022 (the "Fee Resolution").
 Pursuant to the Fee Resolution, the District imposes a fee (the "Operations Fee") for the purpose of funding costs associated with the public improvements, the cost of operating and maintaining the public improvements, and the cost of administering the transfer of ownership of any lot and/or single-family residential dwelling unit within the District (a "Residential Unit").
 The District also imposes a separate fee to fund the District's administrative costs associated with the establishment, maintenance, and transfer of the accounts to properly administer the Operations Fee and the District's affairs (the "Working Capital Fee").
-The Operations Fee is in the amount of \$240 per year for each Residential Unit.
+The Operations Fee is in the amount of \$450 per year for each Residential Unit.
 The Working Capital Fee is \$250 to be paid by the owner of each Residential Unit (other than the builder constructing the Residential Unit) upon the sale or transfer of a Residential Unit.
-The Operations Fee and Working Capital Fee were effective as of January 14, 2019.
+The Operations Fee and Working Capital Fee as amended and restated were effective as of January 1, 2023.